List of The Little Prince episodes

-The Little Prince (Le Petit Prince) is a Swiss-French stereoscopic computer-animated children's television series inspired by Antoine de Saint-Exupéry's novel of the same name that began broadcast in late 2010 on France 3.
+The Little Prince (Le Petit Prince) is a Swiss-French animated children's television series inspired by Antoine de Saint-Exupéry's novel The Little Prince that began broadcast in late 2010 on France 3.
 The series was created by Method Animation and the Saint-Exupéry-d'Agay Estate Production, in co-production with LPPTV, Sony Pictures Home Entertainment, Fabrique d'Images, DQ Entertainment and ARD, in participation with France Télévisions, WDR, Rai Fiction, Télévision Suisse Romande and TV5Monde.

 The series aired in over 150 markets around the world.
 It was distributed as 36 mini-movies, each encompassing an individual story line, as well as 78 half hour episodes, where those story arcs are split into multiple parts.
 An English version, created by Ocean Productions, began airing in Canada on TVOntario on November 6, 2011.
 It also began airing on Knowledge Network on January 8, 2012.
 In Australia, it began airing on ABC3 on August 19, 2012.
 In the United States, the series launched alongside Primo TV on January 16, 2017.

-This list is organized according to the show's French broadcast.
+The whole list is organized according to the show's French broadcast.